c4tom/DreamDevBox/docs/configuration-files/env-file.rst

 DEVILBOX_UI_SSL_CN
 ------------------

-When accessing the Devilbox intranet via ``https`` it will use an automatically created SSL certificate.
+When accessing the DreamDevBox intranet via ``https`` it will use an automatically created SSL certificate.
 Each SSL certificate requires a valid Common Name, which must match the virtual host name.

-This setting let's you specify by what **name** you are accessing the Devilbox intranet.
+This setting let's you specify by what **name** you are accessing the DreamDevBox intranet.
 The default is ``localhost``, but if you have created your own alias, you must change this value accordingly.
 Also note that multiple values are possible and must be separated with a comma.
 When you add an asterisk (``*.``) to the beginning, it means it will create a wildcard certificate for that